elegant-scipy/elegant-scipy/markdown/preface.markdown

 Now that we’ve dealt with the "elegant" part of the title, let’s come back to the SciPy.

 Depending on context, "SciPy" can mean a software library, an ecosystem, or a community.
-Part of what makes these great is that they have excellent online documentation and tutorials (see, e.g., https://docs.scipy.org and http://www.scipy-lectures.org/), rendering Just Another Reference book pointless; instead, Elegant SciPy wants to present the best code built using these libraries.
+Part of what makes SciPy great is that it has excellent online documentation and tutorials (see, e.g., https://docs.scipy.org and http://www.scipy-lectures.org/), rendering Just Another Reference book pointless; instead, Elegant SciPy wants to present the best code built with SciPy.

 The code we have chosen highlights clever, elegant uses of advanced features of NumPy, SciPy, and related libraries.
 The beginning reader will learn to apply these libraries to real world problems using beautiful code.